llingg/behaviour-benchmarking/README.md

       * Mean of the absolute difference between the relative angle measured by the Duckiebot and by the Watchtowers (ground truth) [deg]
       * Std of the absolute difference between the relative angle measured by the Duckiebot and by the Watchtowers (ground truth) [deg]

   * Now it is time to see if you have collected enough data, for this, please open and run the notebook `97-compare_calc_mean_benchmarks`.
 This will open all your result .yaml files you produced above and check if the data is meaningful.
 This means that it calculates the standard deviation of some of the measurements over the different experiments and puts it in relation with the mean.
 If the standard deviation for all of the considered measurements is small enough it will then produce a `BAGNAME_benchmark_final_results.yaml` file which includes the mean values over all the experiments ran and saves it in the folder `~/behaviour-benchmarking/data/BenchmarkXY/benchmarks/final`.
   The Notebook produces some nice visualizations that show the user if its data is stable enough or not and why it is important to have stable data.
 The user literally gets a green or a red light weather he is ready to actually run the evaluation of the performance or if more data needs to be collected.
   If the standard deviation is too high, please run another experiment, complete the first step of the result computation and run this notebook again.
   If not, please upload the resulting yaml file in the `Results` folder found [here](https://drive.google.com/drive/folders/1pkjvPl8VyOj8K6jeUHXSE0XNPyVqgQDg?usp=sharing)
   The .yaml file produced holds the following information:
       * Software information of all the containers like: container name, image name and tag, the base image of the container, the architecture of the container, the branch etc. as well as the constants that were  set within the Duckiebot for example the gain, the trim factor etc.
      These things do not change within the same Benchmark, this means for all the tests you are running with the specific software version all this information remains the same.
-Therefore, this data is called `static`
+Therefore, this data is called `static`.
       * Engineering data analysis like the update frequency of the different nodes, the number of segments detected over time, the latency up to and including the `detector_node`, as well as the total overall performance information (CPU usage, the Memory usage and the NThreads).
 Moreover it includes total performance information of each node of container dt-core.
 This data changes (at least slightly) between two different tests of the same Benchmark which is why the mean of this data of all the tests ran for one Benchmark is calculated later.
+      * Engineering data analysis like the update frequency of the different nodes, the number of segments detected over time, the latency up to and including the `detector_node`, as well as the total overall performance information (CPU usage, the Memory usage and the NThreads).
+Moreover it includes total performance information of each node of container dt-core.
+This data changes (at least slightly) between two different tests of the same Benchmark which is why the mean of this data of all the tests ran for one Benchmark is calculated later.
       * Number of experiments ran
-       * Runtimes of different experiments
+      * Run-times of different experiments
       * Info about if enough data collected
       * Analysis of all data from Notebook 95 (Mean, Median, Std, CV etc.)
       * Information about the trajectories

   * Then you are finally ready to compare your Benchmark with another one of the same type.
 For this please run the notebook ´ 96-compare_2_benchmarks´.
 This notebook will guide you through the analysis and show you the comparison of the two Benchmarks you are comparing.
 In there you find a nice summary of all the measured results, the metric used and the final results.
-  Please hava look at the notebook 96 [example](https://github.com/llingg/behaviour-benchmarking/blob/v1/notebooks/96-compare_2_benchmarks-Example.ipynb) for further details about what the final report includes.
+  Please have a look at the notebook 96 [example](https://github.com/llingg/behaviour-benchmarking/blob/v1/notebooks/96-compare_2_benchmarks-Example.ipynb) for further details about what the final report includes.

 ### Test the code stability